moiz1967/APEX/README.md

-This give the professional and Cricket Operations experience in IPL T2 league
+This gives the professional experience and Cricket Operations experience in IPL T20 league